 Conservative versus operative treatment for thoracolumbar burst fractures without neurologic deficit

-One article on PainSci cites Avilés 2016: Spinal Fracture Bracing
+One page on PainSci cites Avilés 2016: Spinal Fracture Bracing and Fixation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.